 And tea (don’t add milk as the proteins block the effects.)
 Drink tea from the camellia sinensis plant for their polyphenols (antioxidants), fluoride, and caffeine.
 Drink roiboos, or red bush tea, for a naturally occurring non-caffeine variety, which is used in South Africa (where it is grown) for infantile colic, allergies, asthma and dermatological problems.

 Got a sweet tooth?
 The cocoa used in good quality hot chocolate is full of polyphenols which are antioxidants proven to be positively beneficial for us.
 And who doesn’t like hot chocolate on those cold, winter nights?

-And the sparkle of the season?
-The toast of choice for the holidays?
+And the toast of choice for get-togethers?